L1TR/ps5instore/README.md

 4. (optional) DEFAULT_RETURN_ON_FAULT - if True, script will return "In Store" state <b>in case of any fail</b>

 <h3><i>Issues</i></h3>
-1. Walmart links do not return values anymore
+1. Walmart support requires a fix

 2. Amazon blocks from checking its inventory without using its API

 3. __debug__ dosen't return False on Synology